What Is Phubbing and How Is It Ruining Your Relationship

 4. Do a digital detox

 Your smartphone itself can be used to help you stop phubbing.
-There are apps that you can download to track your phone usage and block distracting apps so that you can be present with your partner and stay away from phubbing.
+You can download apps to track your phone usage and block distracting apps so that you can be present with your partner and stay away from phubbing.

 You can remove the apps that distract you from your phone’s home screen and turn off the push notifications as well.
 Also, taking a break from social media for at least one day per week might help.